Dr. Pema Choephyel

 She has Masters Degree in Professional Accounting from Murdoch University, Western Australia.
 She did her Bachelors Degree in Commerce from Darjeeling Government College.
 She is from Changchena, Punakha.

-Rinchen Wangmo joined the BTFEC in October 2014 as the Assistant Finance Officer.
+Rinchen Wangmo joined the BTFEC in October 2014 as the Assistant Finance Officer and now works as Assistant Procurement Officer.
 She holds Bachelor in Business Administration specialized in Accounting from Gedu College of Business Studies, 2012.

 Before joining the Trust Fund, She worked with private companies for two years.
 Rinchen is from Kurtoe, Lhuentse.